Marlins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins and Boston Red Sox will meet on Wednesday at Fenway Park, at 7:10 PM ET, with Jorge Soler and Justin Turner among those expected to deliver at the plate.
+The Boston Red Sox and Miami Marlins will meet on Thursday at Fenway Park, at 6:10 PM ET, with Alex Verdugo and Luis Arraez among those expected to produce at the plate.

-The Marlins are the favorite in this one, at -120, while the underdog Red Sox have +100 odds to upset.
-The total is 9.5 runs for this matchup.
+The favored Red Sox have -125 moneyline odds to win against the underdog Marlins, who are listed at +105.
+The total is 9 runs for the contest (with -120 odds on the over and +100 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.